semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/README.md

 # Temporal Datasets

-There are four datasets used by the thesis: Fullpate, TempEval-3, WikiWars and Tweets.
+The thesis uses four datasets: Fullpate, TempEval-3, WikiWars, and Tweets.
-The Fullpate dataset is originally called PATE [[Zarcone et al., 2020]](#References), but in the context of this repository the name Fullpate is used.
+The Fullpate dataset is originally called PATE [[Zarcone et al., 2020]](#References), but in the context of this repository, the name Fullpate is used.
 The reason for this is that the Fullpate dataset consists of two pieces: Snips and Pate.
 These pieces have a different origin and format structure.
-In terms of temporal semantics and sentence structure these datasets show clear differences.
+In terms of temporal semantics and sentence structure, these datasets show clear differences.
-Still, both of the pieces label temporal expressions with one of the four temporal classes: date, time, duration, set.
+Still, both pieces label temporal expressions with one of the four temporal classes: date, time, duration, and set.
 Similarly, the TempEval-3 dataset [[UzZaman et al., 2013]](#references) consists of two pieces, namely TimeBank and AQUAINT.

 The other two datasets are Tweets [[Zhong et al., 2017]](#references) and WikiWars [[Mazur and Dale, 2010]](#references).
-WikiWars originally was only TIMEX2 tagged i.e. it does not contain any information on temporal classes.
+WikiWars originally was only TIMEX2 tagged, i.e., it contains no information on temporal classes.
 In the work by Derczynski et al. [[Derczynski et al., 2012]](#references), the dataset was labeled with TIMEX3 temporal classes.

-Since TempEval-3 and Fullpate consists of subsets which have a different format, there are converter scripts for each of the subsets as well as their union.
+Since TempEval-3 and Fullpate consist of subsets that have different formats, there are converter scripts for each of the subsets as well as their union.
-The original datasets can be found in the [original_datasets directory](original_datasets).
+The original datasets are in the [original_datasets directory](original_datasets).